mikaelpatel/Cosa/README.md

 directory, and another symbolic link in your sketch directory to the Cosa example sketches.

-The application programmers interface documentation is available [online](http://dl.dropbox.com/u/993383/Cosa/doc/html/index.html) and compressed for [download](http://dl.dropbox.com/u/993383/Cosa/doc.zip).
+The Application Programmers Interface (API) documentation is available [online](http://dl.dropbox.com/u/993383/Cosa/doc/html/index.html) and compressed for [download](http://dl.dropbox.com/u/993383/Cosa/doc.zip).
 The